King Edward VI School, Bury St Edmunds: History

 King Edward VI School was founded about 1550 and has occupied a number of sites in the town prior to moving to the current location in 1972.
 In 1550 lands were given to provide funds for a "scole ther to be founded by the kinges Maiestie in the like manner as the school at Sherbourne".

 King Edward VI School celebrated the 450th anniversary of its foundation in 2000.
 The charter with Edward's seal is in the National Archives in Kew, together with documents and books from the early years of the school's existence.
 One of these is the list of rules for the masters and boys.
 Originally a grammar school for boys, who studied Greek, Latin and religious instruction, it has moved to various different sites in the town all of which are marked with plaques donated by the Old Burians' Association.

-The oldest and rarest of the Grammar School's books and records are now deposited in the Cambridge University Library, including the psalter which had survived from the Abbey of St Edmund.
+The oldest and rarest of the Grammar School's books and records are now deposited in the Cambridge University Library.
+The Bury psalter which had survived from the Abbey of St Edmund is in the care of Suffolk County Council Archives.
 The University Library has a collection of more than 500 books belonging to the school.
 Some of the books were used by teachers and students – texts in Latin and Greek, stories, the plays of Shakespeare – and some were donated to the school by former students.

 Having been a foundation grammar school since its foundation in 1550 the school surrendered some of its independence in 1922 when it became a Direct Grant School, meaning an annual grant was paid to the school by the Board of Education for each boy above the preparatory department, provided an agreed percentage of free place boys were admitted each year.
-In 1944 with the enactment of the 1944 Education Act, the governors of the school decided that they could no longer meet the financial demand necessary to meet the requirement of the Act in order to maintain charity and thereby Direct Grant status, given the requirements for improved facilities for curriculum delivery that the Act demanded.
+In 1944 with the enactment of the Education Act 1944, the governors of the school decided that they could no longer meet the financial demand necessary to meet the requirement of the Act in order to maintain charity and thereby Direct Grant status, given the requirements for improved facilities for curriculum delivery that the Act demanded.
 Accordingly, in August 1946 the school became a Voluntary Controlled School under the aegis of the West Suffolk County Council Education Committee.

-In 1970 Suffolk County Council implemented a three tier comprehensive system in the west of the county.
-The school merged with the Silver Jubilee Boys and Girls Schools to form Kind Edward VI Upper School, moving to the Grove Road site of the Silver Jubilee schools.
+In 1972 Suffolk County Council implemented a three tier comprehensive system in the west of the county.
+The school merged with the Silver Jubilee Boys and Girls Schools to form King Edward VI Upper School, moving to the Grove Road site of the Silver Jubilee schools.
 The Vinefields grammar school site became the home of St James Middle School.
 The middle school closed following the creation of a new 11 to 18 school system in west Suffolk.